ammarahmed93/Capstone--Azure-Machine-Learning-Engineer/README.md

 The results can be improved by enabling the DNN in the settings, however, this would require a higher computations.

 ## Hyperparameter Tuning
-*TODO*: What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search <br>

 The model used for second approach was the logistic regression from Scikit-learn.
 The logistic regression model was implemented for simplicity reasons as the main focus of this project is operatinalizing ML in Azure and not building the most sophisticated and accurate model.
 The logistic regression is suited well for binary classification problem and can be setup and trained easily.
 The model has two main hyperparamters the C and max iterations.
 The Azure HyperDrive was used to tune both parameters.
 For the Hyperdrive to tune the parameters, the parameter sampler had to be defined first.
 For the logistic regression, the two parameters were defined in the parameter sampler as follows: